TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 goods, a few new items and a very small item-upgrade.
 It can be accessed immediately after leaving Candlekeep and is open to all players, excluding those with a lawful-good alignment.

+The component "Add more pickpocketable items" will distribute random treasure to almost every generic npc.
+(Commoners, nobles, etc.)

 ================
 Acknowledgements